Engage with the philosophical and theoretical emergence of the concepts of humanitarianism.

 Our research is ranked 6th in the UK for research power in the Times Higher Education ranking of the latest REF results with over 92% of our research rated as world-leading (4*) for impact.

-Our world-leading experts help improve human health and humanitarian responses through the analysis and delivery of leading research.
+Our experts help improve human health and humanitarian responses through the analysis and delivery of leading research.

 Work in collaboration with experts on humanitarianism from the United Nations, IFRC, INGOs, academic institutions and community groups in Africa, Asia and the Middle East.